Behind the Research — Shoulder Pain

 So What Does This Mean for You?

-The vast majority of shoulder pain — rotator cuff strains, impingement, frozen shoulder, post-surgical recovery — responds to conservative care.
+The vast majority of shoulder pain — rotator cuff strains, impingement, frozen shoulder — responds to conservative care.
 No surgery.
 No injections.
 No imaging required to start treatment.

-What does conservative care — guided by nearly 2,000 peer-reviewed studies — actually look like?
+So what does evidence-based care, guided by nearly 2,000 peer-reviewed studies, actually look like?

 - Rotator cuff strain or impingement with painful arc — manual work to calm the joint and surrounding tissue (dry needling, soft tissue, joint mobilization), corrective exercise to retrain scapular control and rotator cuff strength, and a home exercise program to keep progressing between visits.

-- Frozen shoulder (adhesive capsulitis) — joint mobilization and capsular stretching matched to your stage, structured aerobic training at the right intensity to reduce central pain sensitivity, strengthening as range allows, and a home program to support recovery between visits.
+- Frozen shoulder (adhesive capsulitis) — stage-matched joint mobilization and capsular stretching, structured aerobic training at the right intensity to reduce central pain sensitivity, progressive strengthening as range returns.
 More on frozen shoulder here.

 - Suspected acute tear, dislocation, or red flags — severe weakness, mechanism of injury that suggests instability, or signs of nerve involvement — we screen carefully, protect the area, and refer you for imaging and orthopedic evaluation right away.